FLHDE/freelancer-hd-edition/README.md

 To learn more about all the changes made in this mod, please refer to the [Changelog](https://github.com/FLHDE/freelancer-hd-edition/blob/main/CHANGELOG.md).

 ## Installation instructions
+Supported operating systems: Windows 11, 10, 8.1, 7, XP, and Linux (via Wine).

 [Visit this link to view the installation instructions.](https://github.com/FLHDE/freelancer-hd-edition/wiki/Freelancer:-HD-Edition-installation-instructions)

+Note that the [Freelancer: HD Edition Installer](https://github.com/FLHDE/freelancer-hd-edition-installer) and the included version of [FLHook](https://github.com/TheStarport/FLHook) will not work on Windows XP.
+To install the mod on Windows XP, please perform a simple installation as described in the [installation instructions](https://github.com/FLHDE/freelancer-hd-edition/wiki/Freelancer:-HD-Edition-installation-instructions).

 ## Recommendations
 Due to the large file size of many textures used in this mod, some users may experience significantly longer load times during gameplay.
 Therefore, it is strongly recommended to install Freelancer: HD Edition on an (M.2) SSD.